A Core Financial Report

 If you would like BorrowPartner to send you a free, blank copy of the sample Balance Sheet statement template spreadsheet in Figure 1 above, contact us here.

-BorrowPartner provides small businesses with simple, flexible, and affordable access to capital, including small business loans, business lines of credit, and merchant advances all customized around your business needs.
+BorrowPartner provides small businesses with easy, flexible, and rapid access to capital via an expansive selection of business financing solutions, all customized to your business needs.